-This document is also available in these non-normative formats: XML and version with differences between the Second and Third Edition marked.
+This document is also available in these non-normative formats: XML.

 This document allows schemas using any schema definition language to be associated with an XML document by including one or more processing instructions with a target of